 Bullying' is defined as behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally.
-It can take many forms, but the four main types are physical (e.g., hitting, kicking, theft), verbal (e.g., name calling, racist remarks), indirect (e.g., spreading rumours, excluding someone from social groups) or cyber bullying (e.g., using social media and technology).
 Bullying is not tolerated at Northgate and parent/carers and pupils are strongly encouraged to report bullying to the school so that we can act immediately to stop any further occurrences of such behaviour and support can be put in place for both the perpetrator/s and victim/s.
-Within the curriculum the school raises the awareness of the nature of bullying through PSHE, assemblies, anti-bullying week and subject areas as appropriate to educate and eradicate such behaviour.
+Within the curriculum, the school raises the awareness of the nature of bullying through PSHE, assemblies, anti-bullying week and subject areas as appropriate to educate and eradicate such behaviour.